 To conserve natural and manmade resources + + + Overall the policy is compatible and positive towards baseline data.
 This policy sets out design criteria for development to adhere to, this will ensure development is in keeping with the build and natural context of Stretton Grandison.
 None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1 and SD1.
-Overall commentary and any cumulative effects SD1 in term s of SEA objecti ives in the shor objectives and is not over and abc t , medium and long term.
-This poli is in keeping with the built landscap 5
+Overall commentary and any cumulative effects Overall this Policy moves towards the SEA objectives and is not over and above the Core Strategy policies LD1 and SD1 in terms of SEA objectives in the short, medium and long term.
+This policy provides design criteria for new development, to ensure new development is in keeping with the built landscape Stretton Grandison.